In order to create a web site on the Internet, you first need to find someone/something to host it for you.

 Leave the Site Region as "United States".

-Then click the yellow "Continue" button.
+Then click the [Create Site] button.

 Now you'll have to wait a bit for Pantheon to build your site.

-It should only take around 5 minutes.
+It should only take around 5 minutes at most.

 Eventually, the bar will fill up completely and turn green when the process is complete.